-Be kind to yourself, and believe and trust in your ability to keep on going.
+Be kind to yourself, and believe and trust in your ability to keep going.

-Little By Little, Your Behemoth Will Get Done
+Little By Little, You Will Create Unstoppable Momentum

-As I said, I am building a membership site right now and I am super excited for it.
+As I said, I am building a membership site right now and I am super excited about it.
 But I know I am going to have moments in there that I am going to hate the project because it’s so big, and taking up so much time.
-Or I am going to have moments when I will want to skip my daily task, because I am just being lazy, or temperamental, or moody.
+Or I am going to have moments when I will want to skip my daily task because I am just being lazy, temperamental, or moody.

 It’s amazing to me how the little steps don’t seem like much when you are in the moment.
 It seems like inconsequential tasks that are not going to result in anything.
-But one day, you arrive to the end point and realize that all of those little steps that you did without thinking, actually ended up finishing your behemoth project.
+But one day, you arrive at the endpoint and realize that all of those little steps that you did without thinking, actually ended up finishing your behemoth project.

 That’s what I am doing with everything that I do.

-That is all I can do right now and that is all I need to do.
+That is all I can do right now and that is all I need to do to create unstoppable momentum.
 And the same applies to you.